 For student choreography sections the choreographer must also be in the same age category as what is entered.
 For example a Junior Secondary student choreography team must be choreographed by a year 7-9 student/s only.
 Whereas the Senior Secondary student choreography team should be choreographed by a year 10-12 student/s.

 Professional Experience Auditions are $25 per entry.

 Changes to entries and/or late entries will occur a $20 fee per dance.

-(note: closing date for sections are subject to change if capacity is met earlier than expected)
+Closing dates for sections at live regional events are subject to change if capacity is met earlier than expected.